tanchongmin/taskgen/README.md

 - Task-based Agents which will break down tasks into subtasks and solve them in bite-sized portions
 - Agents with registered functions as skills
 - Hierarchical Agents which can call other Agents as functions
+- Shared Variables between functions to handle non-text modalities as well as very long text

 ### Upcoming Agent Functionalities (coming soon!)
 - Retrieval Augmented Generation (RAG) - based selection of functions (to be added)